Ambro17/pyconar-graphql/README.md

 ## Features
 - IDE in Browser. _To explore the API interactively_
 - Interactive Graph Explorer. _A visually compelling view of the API_
-- Mutations. _Useful Patterns to alter data_
+- Mutation Example. _Useful Patterns to alter data_
 - Error Handling. _HTTP, what's that?_

-## GraphQL Basics
- - Schema: The API Contract.
-Strictly typed but readable by humans
- - Resolver: Functions attached to schema fields, that resolve to a value